AndreaFusillo/SimpleHTTPServer/README.md

 # SimpleHTTPServer
-A basic HTTP server for learning purpose
+A basic HTTP server in Python for learning purpose